 Secondary: Learn about the history of Japanese printmaking with a tour of the exhibit Floating Beauty: Women in the Art of Ukiyo-e.
 With imaginations ignited, participants will create their own prints in the scratch-printing technique.

 Primary: Participants will make an anatomy apron as they explore body systems.

 Secondary: How well do you know the body systems and bones?
-Take part in this trivia-style workshop and gummy bear dissection.
+Take part in this trivia-style workshop and dissection.

 Special Homeschool Events

 These events are designed for homeschool community and times vary.

 February 10 – Homeschool Drawing in Gallery 2:00 p.m.

 Enter the imaginative space of featured artist Mónica Chang during a drawing in the gallery workshop!
 Join in to explore her exhibition The Whole World Is A Gardenwith an IMAS Educator and create your own drawings in the gallery.
 Drawing materials provided.

 Price: $3 per Child/Student